wyhitcs/data-protection/introduction_to_privacy.md

 ###Context for privacy laws

-> Technological advances are rapidly changing the wayinformation is collected and processed
+> Technological advances are rapidly changing the way information is collected and processed

 **Huge increase in the amount of** information collected and stored